Nervosys/Botnix/docs/languages-frameworks/javascript.section.md

     });
 ```

-### Adding and Updating Javascript packages in nixpkgs {#javascript-adding-or-updating-packages}
+### Adding and Updating Javascript packages in botpkgs {#javascript-adding-or-updating-packages}

-To add a package from NPM to nixpkgs:
+To add a package from NPM to botpkgs:

 1. Modify [pkgs/development/node-packages/node-packages.json](https://github.com/nervosys/Botnix/blob/master/pkgs/development/node-packages/node-packages.json) to add, update or remove package entries to have it included in `nodePackages` and `nodePackages_latest`.
 2. Run the script: